591291-hvl/ADA525DanielG/_posts/2023-10-18-Assignment-06-Input-Output.md

 ## Discussion

+Remember to keep in mind upper limit for voltage for electrical components.
+There is a reason a upper limit exists, and apparently it is to prevent it from getting destroyed.
+I got reminded of this when the MPU6050 chip stopped working.
+The voltage range for the chip is 2.375V-3.46V and i had been testing it with 5V.
+Meaning that most likely it got too hot and something got destroyed.

 Using a microcontroller to messure movement in 3 dimensions(?).
 Converting it into an angular system, x and y axis tilt.
 Using the tilt to turn on motors.